 He said one of it’s core functions is to receive and investigate complaints of human rights violations made by any person or a group of persons in the Gambia.

-Dr. Cherno Omar Barry, Executive Secretary National Human Rights Commission commended officials of NHRJ for calling on his office in respect to partnership describing it as a move in the right direction and also overdue.
+Dr. Cherno Omar Barry, Executive Secretary National Human Rights Commission commended officials of NHRJ for calling on his office in respect to partnership describing it as a move in the right direction.

 According to him, there are few rights violations that are reported while social right, environmental, land, health, cultural, education among others are under reported in the Gambia, adding that collaboration with NHRJ is significant to his office.